civol/HDLRuby/README.md

 end
 ```

-As another example, the following function will add an alternative code that generates a reset to a condition statement (`hif` or `hcase`):
+As another example, the following Ruby function appends a `helse` clause of with a reset assignment to a control structure like `hif` or `hcase`:

 ```ruby
 def too_bad